Cyber Safety For Kids: 10 Ways To Protect Your Kid Online

 6. Use Child-Safe Browsers and Search Engines

+To ensure your children's safety on the internet, using a child-friendly browser like Zoodles can be a great option.
 If you want your children to browse the Internet safely, consider a child-friendly browser.
 Browsers like Zoodles create a child-friendly environment and feature options like time limits and ad blocking.
 If you’re already using Chrome, you can set up a “supervised profile” to restrict certain websites and search results and see which sites your children have visited.

 7. Lock Your Apps